-Undergraduate students who fail to achieve a minimum cumulative GPA of 2.8 are placed on academic probation.
+Undergraduate students who fail to achieve a cumulative GPA of 2.8 are placed on academic probation.
 Students on academic probation are required to meet with their academic advisor to develop an Academic Success Plan.
-The Academic Success Plan must be approved by the associate dean for the program.
+The Academic Success Plan must be approved by the program dean.
 A student must achieve at least a 2.8 cumulative GPA in order for the probation to be lifted.
-While on probation, undergraduate students can register for no more than 13 credits per semester, unless approved by the program dean.
-Students can be dismissed if they remain on probation for two consecutive semesters.
+While on probation, undergraduate students may register for no more than 13 credits per semester, unless approved by the program dean.
+Students may be dismissed if they remain on probation for two consecutive semesters.

-Graduate students who fail to achieve a minimum cumulative GPA of 3.0 are placed on academic probation.
+Graduate students who fail to achieve a cumulative GPA of 3.0 are placed on academic probation.
 Students on academic probation are required to meet with their academic advisor to develop an Academic Success Plan.
-The Academic Success Plan must be approved by the associate dean for program.
+The Academic Success Plan must be approved by the program dean.
 A student must achieve at least a 3.0 cumulative GPA for the probation to be lifted.
-Students can be dismissed if they remain on probation for two consecutive semesters.
+Students may be dismissed if they remain on probation for two consecutive semesters.